Advanced

 On receiving the proof, the issue action:

-• Performs a search on the processed multi-index table for the presence of the action receipt digest to ensure that this action hasn’t previously been proven.
+processedmulti-index table for the presence of the action receipt digest to ensure that this action hasn’t previously been proven. - Stores the proof structure in RAM.

-• Makes an inline call to the appropriate checkproof action on the bridge contract to verify the proof.
+- Makes an inline call to the appropriate

 Unwrapping tokens